Terminology-Grounded Translation

 Funding

-This project is funded by Wikimedia Research Fund.
-Official URL for the funded project is here.
+This project is funded by the Wikimedia Research Fund.
+The official project page can be found here.